almighty-loaf/youtube-music-takeout-organizer/README.md

   └─Song
 ```

+This organization is a good starting point from which to re-tag your songs.

 ## How It Works
 This script parses the CSV one row at a time, determines which file is the best match, and then uses the `Artist Name 1` and `Album Title` columns to move it to the correct destination folder.